Coronavirus shut down the ‘experience economy.’ Can it come back?

 “Any place people want to gather is a place no one wants to be right now,” said Joe Pine, a co-author of “The Experience Economy.”

 That bleak truth has profound implications for businesses large and small.
-And with most large-scale gatherings on hold for the foreseeable future, the dearth of live events is already taking a psychological toll, not only on those in the industry but on society at large.
+And with most large-scale gatherings on hold for the foreseeable future, the dearth of live events already is taking a psychological toll, not only on those in the industry but on society at large.

 “Human contact is really what our business is built on,” said Roland Swenson, chief executive of South by Southwest, the music, film and technology festival in Austin, Texas, which was canceled in March.
 “If that is lost, then the world will be a poorer place.”

 The economy’s reliance on live events has been growing for years.
-When Disneyland opened in 1955, it sparked a boom in the theme park business.
+When Disneyland opened in 1955, it sparked a boom in the theme-park business.
 In recent decades, the Wizarding World of Harry Potter, Great Wolf Lodge water parks and more have emerged to compete for the attention — and money — of American families.

-As live sports became lucrative television properties, leagues like the WNBA and Major League Soccer were born, expensive stadiums with state-of-the-art amenities were built and the sheer number of games grew.
+As live sports became lucrative television properties, leagues such as the WNBA and Major League Soccer were born, expensive stadiums with state-of-the-art amenities were built and the sheer number of games grew.
 When the record business faltered, concerts became the profit centers for musical acts.
 Many media companies found that hosting conferences was more profitable than publishing magazines.
 Lately, escape rooms and pop-up experiences like the Color Factory and Candytopia have proliferated.

 Even the boom in restaurants was about atmospherics as much as it was about food.
 Starbucks succeeded by creating not just a latte with a nice profit margin but a place outside the home and office where people wanted to linger.

-“Surround coffee with an experience and you can charge $5 a cup,” Pine said.
+“Surround coffee with an experience, and you can charge $5 a cup,” Pine said.

 The economic output associated with such diversions has ballooned.
 GDP attributable to arts, entertainment, recreation, accommodations and food services was nearly $1.6 trillion last year, up from $979 billion a decade ago, according to the Bureau of Economic Analysis.